 The Positive Effect of ABA Therapy

-terapia ABA is easy to reinforce at home.
+ABA therapy is easy to reinforce at home.
 There is much work to be done outside of therapy sessions for children to reach the maximum progress of which they are capable.
 Parents not trained or well-versed in childcare, therapy, or mental health may feel intimidated by teaching a neurodivergent child, but ABA therapy makes this much more manageable.

 It is important to note that ABA therapy’s goal is not fundamentally changing the child.
 Children on the spectrum are allowed to have unique personalities and forms of self-expression in the same way their neurotypical counterparts are.
 Therapy allows children to develop their communication and self-advocacy skills to express themselves to the people around them better.
 Neurotypical or “robotic” behavior is never the goal for our therapists.
 Instead, we want to teach necessary skills that make life easier for the child receiving treatment.